amper5and/voice.js/API.md

 ## Authentication tokens
-voice.js uses three different authentication tokens when communicating with the Google Voice service, as discussed in 'TOKENS'.
+voice.js uses three different authentication tokens when communicating with the Google Voice service, as discussed in `TOKENS.md`.
 Not every token is needed for every request. voice.js will know which token is needed and will make sure it gets it before the request.
 If a request fails, voice.js will try obtaining a new token and repeating the request once before returning an error.

 Three token-retrieval methods are provided if you want to retrieve the tokens yourself.